The Brutal Telling

-The Brutal Telling is a novel written by Louise Penny, part of the Chief Inspector Armand Gamache series.
+The Brutal Telling is a novel written by Louise Penny, the fifth novel in the Chief Inspector Armand Gamache series set in Quebec.
 It was published by Minotaur Books, an imprint of St. Martin's Press owned by Macmillan Publishers.
-The book was published on 22 September 2009, and later went on to win the Anthony Award for Best Novel in 2010.
+The book was published on 22 September 2009.
+It won to the Anthony Award for Best Novel in 2010.

 Plot summary

 The body of a man is found in the bistro in Three Pines.
 Investigations lead to a mysterious cottage in the nearby woods.
 Greed and revenge play a part.
+Chief Inspector Gamache Series has a detailed plot (with spoilers of course) at Series re-read.